-A. It is best to contact the club president for information on joining, dues, practices, etc. Please refer to the Club Contacts directory as well as the Fall 2017 practice schedule (off-campus practices are subject to change, so confirm the times with the club’s president).
+A. It is best to contact the club president for information on joining, dues, practices, etc. Please refer to the Club Contacts directory as well as the Spring 2018 practice schedule (off-campus practices are subject to change, so confirm the times with the club’s president).

 Q. Are there restrictions on when to join?

 A. Club Sports start practicing the second week of the Fall and Spring Semesters.
 Most clubs will accept participants throughout the school year.
 Please contact the club officers for more information.

 Q. How much does it cost to join a club?